rbb-data/svelte-starter/README.md

 ### `npm run deploy:dj1`

 Builds the app for production and uploads the build to the `dj1` dev server.
-The deployed file will be available at https://dj1.app.rbb-cloud.de/cool-project-name (assuming you named your project `cool-project-name`).
+The deployed file will be available at https://dj1.app.rbb-cloud.de/my-cool-project (assuming you named your project `my-cool-project`).

 You need a certificate to access the server.
 If you don't have one yet your colleagues will gladly help you out.